 Others will either not have this opportunity available, or might be reluctant to place the responsibility of collecting and forwarding their mail upon others.
 Personally, my choice is not to impose upon others for my mail forwarding needs.

-For short term travel, simply putting in place a temporary mail hold request with the USPS will suffice for collecting you mail while you are gone.
+For short-term travel, simply putting in place a temporary mail hold request with the USPS will suffice for collecting your mail while you are gone.

 For my full-time mail requirements, I use a mail forwarding service with a PMB (Private Mail Box).
 There are a number of PMB service companies around the United States.
-The largest is offered by The Escapees in Texas, many others are in South Dakota, including my service, My Dakota Address.
+The largest is offered by The Escapees in Texas, and many others are in South Dakota, including services like Dakota Post.
 UPS Service Centers stores also offer Private Mail Boxes and forward mail.

 Mail forwarding is not just a service for travelers and full-timers.
 Folks who work in seasonal jobs, travel for indeterminate periods, or work in locations that don’t have standard mail delivery (like the remote camps in Yosemite National Park) also use mail forwarding services.